JustinHoyt/sdl_ios_guides/docs/Other SDL Features/Creating an App Service/index.md

 # Creating an App Service
-App services is a powerful feature enabling both a new kind of vehicle to app communication, as well as app to app communication via SDL.
+App services is a powerful feature enabling both a new kind of vehicle-to-app communication and app-to-app communication via SDL.

 App services are used to publish navigation, weather and media data (such as temperature, navigation waypoints, or the current playlist name).
 This data can then be used by both the vehicle head unit and, if the publisher of the app service desires, other SDL apps.

 Vehicle head units may use these services in various ways.
 One app service for each type will be the "active" service to the module.
 For media, for example, this will be the media app that the user is currently using or listening to.
 For navigation, it would be a navigation app that the user is using to navigate.
 For weather, it may be the last used weather app, or a user-selected default.
 The system may then use that service's data to perform various actions (such as navigating to an address with the active service or to display the temperature as provided from the active weather service).

 An SDL app can also subscribe to a published app service.
 Once subscribed, the app will be sent the new data when the app service publisher updates its data.
-To find out more about how to subscribe to an app service check out the (Using App Services)[Other SDL Features/Using App Services] section.
+To find out more about how to subscribe to an app service check out the [Using App Services](Other SDL Features/Using App Services) section.
 Subscribed apps can also send certain RPCs and generic URI-based actions (see the section Supporting App Actions, below) to your service.

 Currently, there is no high-level API support for publishing an app service, so you will have to use raw RPCs for all app service related APIs.